Konrad Michalak

-Konrad Hubert Michalak (born 19 September 1997) is a Polish professional footballer who plays as a midfielder for Turkish club Konyaspor.
+Konrad Hubert Michalak (born 19 September 1997) is a Polish professional footballer who plays as a winger for Greek Super League club Panetolikos.

 Club career

 Michalak started his career with Czarni Żagań, but joined UKP Zielona Góra in 2009 with a teammate from Czarni.
 He spent high school at a boarding school, where he and his roommate were two of the only Legia supporters, and would commute to training with UKP.

 In 2013, Michalak joined boyhood club Legia Warsaw, and spent three years with the reserves, before making his debut in December 2016, coming on as an 82nd-minute substitute for Nemanja Nikolić.

-On 10 February 2017, Michalak officially joined Zagłębie Sosnowiec on a 6-month loan deal.
+On 10 February 2017, Michalak officially joined Zagłębie Sosnowiec on a six-month loan deal.

 On 5 August 2017, he was loaned to Wisła Płock.

-On 3 June 2019, he signed a four-year contract with the Russian Premier League club FC Akhmat Grozny.
+On 3 June 2019, he signed a four-year contract with the Russian Premier League club Akhmat Grozny.
 On 31 January 2020, Akhmat announced he joined Turkish team Ankaragücü on loan until the end of the season.
 On 24 August 2020, he moved on loan to another Turkish club Çaykur Rizespor.
 On 17 August 2021, he was loaned to Konyaspor for the 2021–22 season.

+On 12 September 2023, Michalak moved to Saudi First Division League side Ohod for a reported fee of €1 million.

+Exactly a year after joining Ohod, he joined Egyptian Premier League club Zamalek on a season-long loan.

+On 4 August 2025, Michalak signed for Super League Greece club Panetolikos.